issacto/exam_notes/AWS_ML/readme.md

 ### B. Unsupervised Learning Algorithms

-* **Random Cut Forest**: Unsupervised deep learning algorithm for anomaly detection and outlier removal (e.g., fraud detection).
+* **Random Cut Forest**: Unsupervised deep learning algorithm for anomaly detection and outlier removal (e.g., fraud detection) ( Box plot, Histogram, Scatter plot)
 * **Neural Topic Model (NTM)**: Unsupervised algorithm to classify or summarize documents.
 * **LDA (Latent Dirichlet Allocation)**: A "bag-of-words" model (word order doesn't matter) for topic modeling not summary!!.
 Observations are documents, features are vocabulary, a feature is a word, and categories are topics.
 * **K-Means**: A clustering algorithm.